RobertRingel/LearningTasks4Programming/Java/05_AbstractClasses/TheAbstractStudent.md

 Read the given Java code of the class AbstractStudent.
 Develop a new class of a non-abstract Student based on the given class.
 First implement a minimum version of the new Student class that can be used to create student objects.
 And a main-method to the class to demonstrate the creation of student objects.
-Finalle feel free to add some additional functionality of your choice to the new student class.
+Finally feel free to add some additional functionality of your choice to the new student class.

 ***Note:*** the AbstractStudent is an extension of the class [Person](../03_UsingObjects/Person.java) from this task repository.